Collision Risk Estimation via Loss Prediction in End-to-End Autonomous Driving: Experiments

-We use the same settings as \citet{ljungbergh2024neuroncap} to cache the embeddings in the end-to-end AD planners.
-The ratio of collision samples on test set are~$46\%$.
-We create the training and test datasets with a 7:3 ratio.
-Each contains all three types of scenarios but strictly avoids using the same sequence in both sets to diminish the chance that the model learns the sequences rather than the task.
-This further imitates Nuscenes which uses different sequences for the training and validation sets.
+We use the same settings as in NeuroNCAP, where UniAD and VAD are only pretrained on nuScenes, to cache tokens in the end-to-end AD planners.
+We split them into training, validation, and test sets with a 6:1:3 ratio.
+The fraction of collision samples in the test set is~$46\%$ (see Sec.~\ref{sec:exp-A} for details).
+Each set contains all three types of scenarios but strictly avoids using the same sequence in both sets to reduce the risk that the model learns the sequences rather than the task.

-\parsection{Results} The models are trained for 20 epochs with the learning rate set as 0.001, and the results are shown in \cref{tab:neuroncap}.
-For the training of CATPlan and MLP, we use focal loss with $\alpha=0.5$ and $\gamma=2$.
-The qualitative examples of CATPlan are shown in Fig.\ref{fig:quantitative-examples-ncap}.
+\parsection{Results} The models are trained for 20 epochs with a learning rate set as 0.001, and the results are shown in Tab.~\ref{tab:neuroncap}.
+For training RiskMonitor and LP-FCN, we use focal loss with $\alpha=0.5$ and $\gamma=2$.
+The qualitative examples of RiskMonitor are shown in Fig.~\ref{fig:quantitative-examples-ncap}.

-\parsection{Analysis} The classification results presented in \cref{tab:neuroncap} demonstrate the effectiveness of CATPlan in identifying potential collisions across safety-critical scenarios.
-The baseline achieves an AUROC of 49.4\% and AP of 43.1\%, indicating that its performance is close to random guessing.
-By contrast, the MLP-based model significantly improves the detection capability, suggesting that learning a direct mapping from~$h_{plan}$ query to collision likelihood is beneficial.
-CATPlan outperforms both baselines, achieving an AUROC of 70.6\% and AP of 66.7\%, indicating its better capability to capture collision-critical factors.
-This suggests that by cross-attending ego planning and agent dynamics using cross-attention, CATPlan improves collision detection for diverse simulated safety-critical scenarios.
+\parsection{Analysis} The results presented in Tab.~\ref{tab:neuroncap} demonstrate the effectiveness of RiskMonitor in identifying potential collisions across safety-critical scenarios.
+GMM achieves an AUROC of 49.4\% and AP of 43.1\%, indicating that its performance is close to random guessing.
+This suggests that it is not sufficient to estimate collision risk from an object-level interface.
+MC Dropout also performs close to a random guess.
+It shows that the standard UQ baseline fails in end-to-end planners trained with a large amount of losses.

+By contrast, the LP-based model significantly improves detection performance, suggesting that learning a direct mapping from~$h_{plan}$ token to collision likelihood is beneficial.
+It is more efficient than MC Dropout, which requires several forward passes of the planners.
+RiskMonitor outperforms all baselines, achieving an AUROC of 70.6\% and AP of 66.7\%, indicating its better capability to capture collision-critical factors.
+This suggests that by cross-attending ego planning and road user dynamics, RiskMonitor improves collision detection for diverse simulated safety-critical scenarios.